MujyKun/Weverse/README.md

 * Asynchronous and Synchronous Support
 * Receive all the posts the artists in your communities have made.
 This includes all images/videos/comments made by them.
 * Cache is split under a hierarchy directly under a community.
 The most recent is always the first element (0th index).
-* Keep track of notifications on your user account, you can easily create a loop to update your notification cache on updates. [**Example of real usage**](https://github.com/MujyKun/IreneBot/blob/5ed92595314e146d0f4a7a3f04461afd168d327f/module/Weverse.py#L80)
+* Keep track of notifications on your user account, you can easily create a loop to update your notification cache on updates.
+(Usage of this can be found in the examples folder)

 ### Installation